 Vegan Recipes

-I've just added Bon Appétit's Sesame Tofu with Broccoli recipe to the blog and I can't recommend it enough.
-I've lost count of how many times we've made it but we're into our second jar of tahini, which we only use for this dish.
+A round up of vegan and vegan-adaptable recipes on this blog.
+Bon Appétit's Sesame Tofu with Broccoli is a recent addition and I can't recommend it enough.
+I've lost count of how many times I've made it but I'm into my second jar of tahini, which I only use for this dish.

 I’ve added a new tag, ‘vegan-adaptable’, for recipes where tweaking one or two ingredients will result in the dish being vegan, such as:

-I recently made Tarka Dal for a vegan friend and thought, "surely this needs butter", but it was perfectly decent without.
+I recently made Tarka Dal for a vegan friend and thought "surely this needs butter" but it really doesn't.
 For baking, I find that Pure sunflower spread is a good bet and doesn't have an overwhelmingly margarine-y taste to it unlike Flora dairy-free or Vitalite.
 I want to try Pure Dairy Free Buttery Taste spread and will update this post once I've baked with it.

 Finally, another great vegan go-to that's not on this blog, is Nigella's Cauliflower and Cashew Curry.
 It's a Thai-Indian hybrid (I love a hybrid curry) and I made it countless times before realising that it's vegan.
 The recipe intro, which isn't on Nigella's website, makes me laugh because Nigella is emphatic about the recipe serving two: